Levi-Melo/DevChallenge-1-Shop-Website/README.md

-# DevChallenge-1-Shop-Website
+# DevChallenge-1-Shopping-Website
-## Creating a shop website page front-end
+## Creating a Shopping Website page front-end
-Desafio aceito por <a href="https://www.linkedin.com/in/levi-melo-dos-santos-5277441a1//">Levi Melo dos Santos</a>
+Challenge accepted by <a href="https://www.linkedin.com/in/levi-melo-dos-santos-5277441a1//">Levi Melo dos Santos</a>

 <br />
 <p align="center">